datastaxdevs/workshop-ai-as-api/README.md

 _Note_: the model lends itself very well to processing several input texts in parallel (which generally is a big advantage in terms of performance);
-we will exploit this fact in the API as well. **Can you see where this is apparent in this test code?**
+this fact will be exploited in the API as well. **Can you see where this is apparent in this test code?**

 <details><summary>Tell me the answer</summary>